MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-ma-ws-soap.md

     ![](media/microsoft-identity-manager-2016-ma-ws-soap/attribute-change.png)

-**Note**: To use this activity you only need to pick and assign the respective field from drop down and then assign some value.
+    [!NOTE] To use this activity you only need to pick and assign the respective field from drop down and then assign some value.
 For multivalued attributes, you can drop multiple *CreateValueChangeActivity* inside *CreateAttributeChangeActivity* activity.

 6. If we want to add some condition against an attribute then **If** activity could be added.
 Refer below screen for example.